How online pornography impacts children

 What is the Online Safety Act?

-The Online Safety Act is a new law that is introducing age assurance and age verification to ensure that children cannot access services not designed for them.
-This includes pornography sites and social media companies having to check you are 18 or over before you can access pornographic material, and social media sites having to prevent children accessing them before the minimum age (often 13 years old)
+The Online Safety Act introduces age assurance and age verification to ensure that children cannot access services not designed for them.
+This includes pornography sites and ensuring social media platforms have checks to make sure users are 18 or over before they can access pornographic material on those platforms.

 What is an indecent image of a child?